 - A. Protect and maintain existing visual and physical public access so that the public may continue to enjoy the physical, visual, and aesthetic qualities of the shoreline. - B. Incorporate public access into all new development or redevelopment if it creates or increases a demand for public access.
 Public access should also be required if the proposed use or development impairs existing legal access or rights. - C. Protect the rights of navigation and space necessary for waterdependent uses when identifying locations for public access. - D. Public access should be commensurate with the scale and character of a proposed use or development.
-Requirements should be reasonable, effective and fair to all affected parties including but not limited to the landowner and the public. - E. Developments, uses, and activities on or near the shoreline should not impair or detract from the public's use of the water or rights of navigation. - F. Impacts resulting from public access improvements should be mitigated in order to avoid a net loss of shoreline ecological processes and functions.
+Requirements should be reasonable, effective, and fair to all affected parties, including but not limited to the landowner and the public. - E. Developments, uses, and activities on or near the shoreline should not impair or detract from the public's use of the water or rights of navigation.

-- G. Public access should be designed to provide for public safety and comfort, and to limit potential impacts to private property. - H. Public access should be designed with provisions for persons with disabilities. - I. Public access should connect to public areas, undeveloped rights-ofway, and other pedestrian or public thoroughfares. - J. Public access and interpretive displays should be provided as part of publicly-funded projects.
+- F. Impacts resulting from public access improvements should be mitigated in order to avoid a net loss of shoreline ecological processes and functions. - G. Public access should be designed to provide public safety and comfort, and to limit potential impacts to private property. - H. Public access should be designed with provisions for persons with disabilities. - I. Public access should connect to public areas, undeveloped rights-ofway, and other pedestrian or public thoroughfares. - J. Public access and interpretive displays should be provided as part of publicly-funded projects. - K. On-site public access may not be required by a new development or redevelopment if adequate public access already exists in the immediate vicinity, per 18.20.450 and .460.